Erl-koenig/obsidian-flash-navigation/README.md

 Have a feature request?
 Open an issue on GitHub!

+The following features are planned:

+- Dim links and callouts
+- Support navigating callouts (if possible)
 - Visual feedback when typing characters
 - Replace the next character with the label for jumping instead of inserting it (avoids layout change)
 - Different behavior when scrolling (exit flash mode or load more labels)